davidtannyu/Alien-Raiders/README.md

 Alien Raiders is a 1-player game inspired by the classic game, Space Invaders.
 In Space Invaders, the player starts out at the bottom of the screen while an army of aliens spawn at the top in a formation.
+Keep in mind that you will get more points as the aliens get faster.

 ### Controls

 On the page, controls can be found after clicking on the controls text.

 Controls

 A / ← = Move left

 D / → = Move right

 Space = Shoot

 P = Pause/Resume/Start Game

 R = Reset Game

 ### Starting